cogentcore/blog/content/initial-release.md

 * Automatic views of any Go data structure, including slices, structs, and maps, allow for instant data binding and advanced app inspection, making complex widgets like editable tables, trees, and forms take just one line of code.

-* [SVG](https://cogentcore.org/core/widgets/media/svg), [HTML](https://cogentcore.org/core/widgets/other/html), [Markdown](https://cogentcore.org/core/widgets/other/html), [Canvas](https://cogentcore.org/core/widgets/media/canvases), [Video](https://www.cogentcore.org/core/widgets/media/videos), and [3D](https://www.cogentcore.org/core/widgets/other/xyz) support make it possible to create engaging multimedia experiences from 3D models to games, and documentation and blogs like you're reading now.
+* [SVG](https://cogentcore.org/core/svg), [HTML](https://cogentcore.org/core/html), [Markdown](https://cogentcore.org/core/html#markdown), [Canvas](https://cogentcore.org/core/canvas), [Video](https://www.cogentcore.org/core/video), and [3D](https://www.cogentcore.org/core/xyz) support make it possible to create engaging multimedia experiences from 3D models to games, and documentation and blogs like you're reading now.

 ![Screenshot of Cogent Core 3D Demo](media/initial-release/xyz-demo.jpg)

 *Screenshot of Cogent Core 3D Demo*

-* [Plans](https://cogentcore.org/core/basics/plans) provide an efficient mechanism for dynamically updating content in a way that captures the best of imperative and declarative GUI paradigms.
+* [Plans](https://cogentcore.org/core/plan) provide an efficient mechanism for dynamically updating content in a way that captures the best of imperative and declarative GUI paradigms.

 * A focus on keyboard navigation and user customization enables streamlined access to important functionality with any keybindings, with a dynamic search bar giving convenient access to all app actions on every platform.

-* [Vulkan](https://en.wikipedia.org/wiki/Vulkan), a modern, cross-platform, high-performance graphics framework, allows apps to run on all platforms at extremely fast speeds.
-All Cogent Core apps compile to machine code, allowing them to run without any overhead.
+* [WebGPU](https://en.wikipedia.org/wiki/WebGPU), a modern, cross-platform, high-performance graphics framework, allows apps to run on all platforms at fast speeds.
+All Cogent Core apps compile to machine code, allowing them to run without overhead.

 * Cogent Core is completely free and open source under the permissive [BSD-3 License](https://github.com/cogentcore/core/blob/main/LICENSE), allowing you to use it for any purpose, commercially or personally.
 We believe that software works best when everyone can use it.